Olskor/AssetSafety/README.md

 ===========================================================================
 INSTALLATION:

-VRC fury: simply drag and drop the vrcfury prefab called "[VRCFury prefab] NSFWSecurity(do not unpack or modify)" in the root of your avatar and everything would be done.
+VRC fury: simply drag and drop the vrcfury prefab inside the vrc fury prefab folder in the root of your avatar and everything would be done.

 avatar 3 manager: follow the 4 step shown in the screenshot in the same folder than this README